kjergens/SecretDecoder/README.md

 Strings, Regular Expressions

 <h2>Summary</h2>
+You will write two Java programs: one to decode some secret messages and one to decode some secret images.
+Hint: Use the <a href="RegularExpressions.pdf">Regular Expressions cheat sheet</a>.

+<h2>Instructions</h2>
+<h3>Base Assignment: MessageDecoder (12 points)</h3>
 Don’t let your messages be understood by hackers!
 There is a file in this project secret_messages.txt.
 It contains messages that have been encoded in the following ways, in this order:

 1. All two adjacent vowels were surrounded by v's. e.g. "either" became "veivther"